ilyalinhnguyen/chatops-go-to-sleep/backend/README.md

 - `DEBUG_LEVEL` - Log level (default: "prod")
 - `PROMETHEUS_URL` - URL of the Prometheus server (default: "http://localhost:9090")
+- `KUBECONFIG` - Path to Kubernetes configuration file (optional, will use in-cluster config if running in Kubernetes)

 API keys are stored in `config/keys.json`.